spookylukey/django-views-the-right-way/docs/_sources/index.rst.txt

 Second, discussion — the **why**: a longer, in-depth explanation of why everyone else who tells you differently is wrong :-).
-It's targeted at slightly more experienced developers, and especially those who are responsible for teaching or making decisions about the patterns used in a code base.
-In each one I'll tackle one or two different aspects of the comparisons between CBVs and FBVs.
+It's targeted at slightly more experienced developers, and especially those who are responsible for teaching other people, or making decisions about the patterns used in a code base.
+In each one I'll tackle one or two different aspects of the comparisons between CBVs and FBVs, and more general programming principles.

 So let's go!